micmejia/bible-dump/NKJV/John/John 18.md

 The high priest then asked Jesus about His disciples and His doctrine.

 ###### 20
 Jesus answered him, "I spoke openly to the world.
-I always taught in synagogues and in the temple, where [^d]the Jews always meet, and in secret I have said nothing.
+I always taught in synagogues and in the temple, where the Jews always meet, and in secret I have said nothing.

 ###### 21
 Why do you ask Me?
 Ask those who have heard Me what I said to them.
 Indeed they know what I said."

 ###### 22
-And when He had said these things, one of the officers who stood by struck[^e] Jesus with the palm of his hand, saying, "Do You answer the high priest like that?"
+And when He had said these things, one of the officers who stood by struck Jesus with the palm of his hand, saying, "Do You answer the high priest like that?"

 ###### 23
 Jesus answered him, "If I have spoken evil, bear witness of the evil; but if well, why do you strike Me?"